Direct and Converse Theorems in Estimating Signals with Sublinear Sparsity: Introduction

 Theorem~\ref{theorem_converse} claims a stronger result than the strict positivity of the square error: It is impossible to reduce the square error from the prior value $k^{-1}\mathbb{E}[\|\boldsymbol{x}\|_{2}^{2}]$.
 The condition $\sigma^{2}>u_{\mathrm{max}}^{2}/2$ is required to prove this strong converse result.
 Weak converse results need to be considered to investigate the intermediate regime $\sigma^{2}\in(u_{\mathrm{min}}^{2}/2, u_{\mathrm{max}}^{2}/2]$.

-To obtain a tight result, assume constant non-zero signals, i.e.\ $u_{\mathrm{min}}=u_{\mathrm{max}}$.
+We can obtain a tight result for constant non-zero signals, i.e.\ $u_{\mathrm{min}}=u_{\mathrm{max}}$.
 The upper bound in (\ref{gamma_regime}) is strictly positive as long as $\sigma^{2}>u_{\mathrm{min}}^{2}/2$ is satisfied.
-Combining Theorems~\ref{theorem_Gallager} and \ref{theorem_converse}, this paper concludes that, for small $\gamma$, the square error converges to zero in the sublinear sparsity limit if and only if $\sigma^{2}<u_{\mathrm{min}}^{2}/2$ holds.
+See Fig.~\ref{fig0} for the quantitative evaluation of $\gamma$ satisfying (\ref{gamma_regime}).
+Combining Theorems~\ref{theorem_Gallager} and \ref{theorem_converse}, this paper concludes the existence of small $\gamma$ such that the square error converges to zero in the sublinear sparsity limit if and only if $\sigma^{2}<u_{\mathrm{min}}^{2}/2$ holds.
 In other words, the separable Bayesian estimator~\cite{Takeuchi251} is asymptotically optimal for small $\gamma$.

 The last contribution is numerical results.
-A non-separable Bayesian estimator is proposed via an approximation of the posterior mean estimator in the noiseless limit.
-The proposed estimator is numerically shown to outperform the ML estimator for all signal-to-noise ratios (SNRs) in terms of the square error.
+A non-separable estimator is proposed via a heuristic approximation of the posterior mean estimator in the noiseless limit.
+This estimator is called non-separable approximate Bayesian estimator or more simply non-separable estimator.
+The proposed non-separable estimator is numerically shown to outperform the ML estimator for all signal-to-noise ratios (SNRs) in terms of the square error.
 Furthermore, it is superior to the separable Bayesian estimator~\cite{Takeuchi251} in the high SNR regime.
-Unfortunately, the non-separable Bayesian estimator cannot improve the performance of AMP~\cite{Takeuchi251} for sublinear sparsity compared to the separable Bayesian estimator.
-The last result implies that AMP for sublinear sparsity has a performance bottleneck in another part rather than the type of denoisers.
+Unfortunately, the non-separable estimator cannot improve the performance of AMP~\cite{Takeuchi251} for sublinear sparsity compared to the separable Bayesian estimator.
+The last result suggests that AMP for sublinear sparsity has a performance bottleneck in another part rather than the type of denoisers.